 Replacing Stolen Bonds

 If your savings bonds have been stolen, you can send a request to the Treasury to issue replacements.
-Use Treasury form PDF 1048, "Claim for Lost, Stolen or Destroyed United States Savings Bonds," which you can download from the TreasuryDirect website.
+Use Treasury FS Form 1048, "Claim for Lost, Stolen or Destroyed United States Savings Bonds," which you can download from the TreasuryDirect website.
 The form includes directions and the address where it needs to be mailed.
 You must go to the bank to have your signature verified by an officer there before mailing the form.

 Although it's a little late to take precautions once your savings bonds have been stolen, you may want to spread the word to help others protect theirs.
 Keeping your bonds in a safe deposit box provides much better security than that drawer in your desk.
 A further safeguard is to keep a separate list of your savings bond serial numbers, which will make it easier to request replacements.
 Another option is to convert your bonds to electronic form and hold them in an online account on the TreasuryDirect website.